January 6, 2015

 What can I do to strengthen my credit score?

 With a strong credit profile, you can borrow more easily, at lower and more attractive interest rates with preferential terms.
-Payment history comprises about 35% of your total score, so having a record of consistent, timely student loan payments enhance your score and financial profile.
+Payment history comprises about 35% of your total score, so having a record of consistent, timely student loan payments enhances your score and financial profile.

 If you have graduated and are looking to lower your current student loan interest rate, monthly payment, or just combine all of your student loan payments into one, you may want to consider refinancing your student loans.